 Authenticity is a tricky thing though.
 It requires a strong sense of self, and an ability to convey that through words.
 It requires a sense of purpose in what you’re doing, and how you’re doing it, and a belief that people are learning from what you do.

-I remind myself of these things often, and continue to remind myself of them every day as I put love and effort into the things I truly care about.
+I remind myself of these things often.
 Getting lost in the things you love is easy to do, but sharing them with others can be harder.
 How can I explain the peaceful feeling I get when I’m mixing cookie batter, waiting for just the right consistency to come together as I mix the ingredients?
 I want you to feel that, too.
-But the internet has it’s limitations, and for now, my authenticity can only come as far as my words.
-And with these words, I try to always be open, honest, and authentic with you – because what do we have, if not ourselves?
+But the internet has its limitations, and for now, my authenticity can only come as far as my words.
+And with these words, I try to always be open, honest, and authentic with you.
+Because what do we have, if not ourselves?

 “Be yourself” are words we hear so often growing up, but the reminder serves purpose throughout our entire lives.
 Don’t just be yourself – be your best self, go after the things that will make you better, and be true to your passions.